Connector for Connector API

 Connector template

-When you create a new Connector API data source, the template "basic" is predefined here.
+If you create a new Connector API data source, the "basic" template is preset here.

 The template "mfiles" is already entered here for a new M-Files 2.0 connection.